jundalisay/superb/content/en/research/ranald/hands/chapter-01.md

 wants, their loves, their passions the best and worst they have ever done or ever hope to do.
-If you can read the stories in their hands, you will know your friends and enemies even better than know themselves.
+If you can read the stories in their hands, you will know your friends and enemies even better than know themselves. -->

-One of the few things which modern, they scientific hand analysis has retained from the lore of ancient palmistry is the classification of human hands by their shapes.
-Though various students of the hand have divided their subject into as many as 170 typical divisions, most authorities agree on seven basic types, each with its character- istic traits.
+One of the few things which modern, scientific hand analysis has retained from ancient palmistry is the classification of human hands by their shapes.

+Various students of the hand have divided their subject into as many as 170 typical divisions.
+But most authorities agree on 7 basic types, each with its characteristic traits.

-THE ELEMENTARY HAND
+## THE ELEMENTARY HAND

-The elementary hand
-belongs to the simplest and least cultivated recognized, being thick, clumsy and stolid- are short in proportion to the palm and have a looking.
-Its fingers persons.
+The elementary hand belongs to the simplest and least cultivated recognized, being thick, clumsy and stolid- are short in proportion to the palm and have a looking.

+Its fingers
+persons.
 It
 is